 Potential causes for the changes are discussed elsewhere, and therefore the indicators presented here should be interpreted with caution.
 In addition, some of the indicators may have been affected in the past by unreported catch, and historical trends must continue to be interpreted with caution.
 The recent trends for some of these indicators are unlikely to be affected by unreported catches.
 In this paper, interpretation of indicators is restricted to the subset considered to be unaffected by the unreported catch.

 Trends in juvenile abundance

-The two indices of juvenile (age 1 to 4) abundance that were updated for 2017-the scientific aerial survey index and trolling index -exhibited decreases from values observed in the previous year.
-The scientific aerial survey in particular exhibited a substantial decrease, although it is still above the 10 year average.
+The one updated index of juvenile (age 1 to 4) abundance-the trolling index -exhibited a decrease from values observed in the previous year and was in fact zero.

 Trends in age 4+ SBT